troyyoungblood/20201202Homework_TDY/README.md

 * The majority of the participants, 77%,  fall in the three age ranges, 15-19, 20-24 and 25-29.
 Age range 20-24 has the highest percentage at 45%.

 * Age range 35-39, followed by age range <10, spend the most per purchase.

-* You must include a written description of three observable trends based on the data.
-* See [Example Solution](HeroesOfPymoli/HeroesOfPymoli_starter.ipynb) for a reference on expected format.